-- 1. When considering the award of any licence or the assignment of any existing Licence, the Financial Viability of the licensee afterwards will be one of OGA's criteria in making its decisions.
-OGA must be confident that each group of companies on a licence is able to continue in sound financial health for the foreseeable future.
+- OGA must be confident that each group of companies on a licence is at all times able to continue in sound financial health for the foreseeable future.
 Each company (even if it is applying for a Promote licence) must therefore demonstrate its basic Financial Viability. - 2.
 A company that meets the following criteria will be deemed to be financially viable: - positive Total Net Assets (Shareholders' Funds); - a Current Ratio of 1.00 or better; - Gross Gearing of 75% or less; and - Interest Cover of 2.00 or better.